edgegamers/Map-Cycle/readme.md

 `RtvDurationInSeconds` Voting duration

 `RtvStartVoteAtTheEnd` If you activate this option, voting will start at the end of the match.
-And the map will change at the end of the win panel and will no longer take into account the round and duration options.
+And the map will change at the end of the win panel and will no longer take into account the round and duration options for RTV.

 Each map in the configuration file includes the following attributes:
 - `Name`: The actual name of the map (e.g., `de_dust2`, `de_cbble`).